UnorthodoxThing/frontend-cool-features/nav-bars/nav-bars-02/README.md

-# nav-bars-02: A tabbed info-box
+# nav-bars-02: "A tabbed info-box"

 A tabbed bar in one page, without needing to reload.